clbustos/statsample/README.txt

 == FEATURES:

 * Multiple Regression.
 Listwise analysis optimized with use of Alglib library.
 Pairwise analysis is executed on pure ruby and reports same values as SPSS
 * Dominance Analysis.
-Based on Bodescu and Azen papers, DominanceAnalysis class can report dominance analysis for a sample and DominanceAnalysisBootstrap can execute bootstrap analysis to determine dominance stability, as recomended by Azen & Bodescu (2003).
+Based on Budescu and Azen papers, <strong>DominanceAnalysis</strong> class can report dominance analysis for a sample and <strong>DominanceAnalysisBootstrap</strong> can execute bootstrap analysis to determine dominance stability, as recomended by  Azen & Budescu (2003) link[http://psycnet.apa.org/journals/met/8/2/129/].
 * Classes for Vector, Datasets (set of Vectors) and Multisets (multiple datasets with same fields and type of vectors), and multiple methods to manipulate them
 * Module Codification, to help to codify open questions
 * Converters to and from database and csv files, and to output Mx and GGobi files